Saturninus of Arles

-Saturninus of Arles (bishop from 347 - 361) was a French Arian bishop of Arles in the early 4th century who under Constantius II was Primate of Gaul.
+Saturninus of Arles (bishop from 347 - 361) was a Gallo-Roman Arian bishop of Arles in the early 4th century who under Constantius II was Primate of Gaul.
 He is known for his opposition to Saint Hilary of Poitiers, bishop of Poitiers, at the Church Council of Arles of 353.

 Council of Arles

 Arianism had been condemned at the First Council of Nicaea in 325.
 However, there were still a number of Arian bishops in the empire protected by the Arian Roman Emperor Constantius II.

 The Church Council of Arles of 353 was called by Pope Liberius to reconcile the remaining Arian bishops and it was in this setting that Saturninus came into opposition with Saint Hilary, bishop of Poitiers.

 The acts of this council are lost, and nothing is known of what was said except what was reported about them by chroniclers who were hostile to Constantius.
 When the emperor threatened bishops who did not condemn the creed of Athanasius, all bishops in the Synod led by Saturninus acquiesced, except Paulinus of Trier, a friend of Athanasius who was then exiled to Phrygia in Asia Minor where he died in 358 of ill-treatment.